wp-slimstat/wp-slimstat/readme.txt

 3. Click on Install Now under WP SlimStat
 4. Make sure your template calls `wp_footer()` or the equivalent hook somewhere (possibly just before the `</body>` tag)
 5. To customize all the plugin's options, go to Settings > Slimstat
-6. If you're blocking access to your `wp-content` folder, move `wp-slimstat-js.php` to a different folder, and edit its first line of code to let WP SlimStat know where your `wp-config.php` is
+6. If you moved your wp-config.php to a different location, or are blocking access to your wp-content folder, please make sure to check the [FAQs](http://wordpress.org/extend/plugins/wp-slimstat/faq/) to see if there's anything else you need to do

 == Frequently Asked Questions ==

-= I see a warning message saying that a misconfigured setting and/or server environment is preventing WP SlimStat from properly tracking my visitors.
-How can I troubleshoot this issue? =
+= I see a warning message saying that a misconfigured setting and/or server environment is preventing WP SlimStat from properly tracking my visitors =
 WP SlimStat's tracking engine has a server-side component, which records all the information available at the time the resource is served, and a client-side component, which collects extra data from your visitors' browsers, like their screen resolution, (x,y) coordinates of their clicks and the events they trigger.

-One of the files responsible for taking care of this is `wp-slimstat-js.php`, usually located inside `/wp-content/plugins/wp-slimstat/` Try accessing that file directly with your browser: if you see a 404 or 500 error message, you will need to fix that problem, to allow WP SlimStat to do its job.
+One of the files responsible for taking care of this is `wp-slimstat-js.php`, usually located inside your */wp-content/plugins/wp-slimstat/* folder.
+Point your browser to that file directly: if you see a 404 or 500 error message (or a blank page) you will need to fix that problem, to allow WP SlimStat to do its job.
 The error message you should be getting is *Invalid data format*, which is the expected behavior.

-If you have moved your *wp-content* folder to a different location, you may need to edit the first few lines of that file, to specify where your wp-config.php is located.
+If you moved your *wp-config.php* to a different location, create a file called wp-slimstat-config.php in your wp-content folder.
+There you will define a variable called $wp_config_path which contains the absolute path to your wp-config.php, i.e. something like:

+`$wp_config_path = "/var/www/my-secret-folder/wp-config.php";`

+If you are now allowing access to your wp-content/plugins folder, wp-slimstat-js.php will have to be moved to a different location.
+After you do that, create a file called wp-slimstat-config.php *in the same folder* where you put wp-slimstat-js.php, and follow the instructions here above.

+= I am using W3 Total Cache/WP Super Cache, and it looks like your plugin is not tracking all of my visitors.
+Can you help me? =
+Simply go to Settings > SlimStat and enable the option Javascript Mode.
+WP SlimStat will only track human visitors (just like Google Analytics does, pretty much), but its accuracy will dramatically improve.

-= My screen goes blank when trying to access the reports / after installing WP SlimStat = Try [increasing the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.
+= My screen goes blank when trying to access the reports / after installing WP SlimStat = Try [to increase the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.
 WP SlimStat requires about 5 Mb of RAM to track a pageview.

 = When trying to access any of options screens, I get the following error: You do not have sufficient permissions to access this page. =
 You were playing with the plugin's permission settings, weren't you?
 But don't worry, there's a secret passage that will allow you to unlock your access.
 Create a new user `slimstatadmin`, and assign him the Administrator role.
 Then log into your WordPress admin area with the new user and... voila: you can now access WP SlimStat's settings again.
 Update your users' permissions and then get rid of this newly created user.